“The Way is as Olde as Creation, and as

 skirted by swirls of Spiral‑Love, I knew the Four –

-and wept for Remembrance engraved in Stone!
+and wept for Remembrances engraved in Stone!
 10

 “Your chamber’s all full of Lilacs.
 What now?”